anthony-firn/CPU-FPGA-Tutorial/README.md

    - Click on the verification link in the email.

-6. **Wait for Account Activation:**
+6. **Account Activation:**

-   - Intel may take some time to approve your account (usually within 24 hours).
+   - Intel may take some time to approve your account (usually instantly verfied).
 You'll receive a confirmation email once it's activated.
+"Your Intel account has been created successfully"

 ---